-By Madeline Klein on October 5, 2016 in life hacks
+By Madeline Klein on August 18, 2021 in Life Hacks

-From road trips to late night snack runs, we spend a lot of life in our cars, and that’s why it’s so important to have a clean, stress-free ride.
+From road trips to late-night snack runs, we spend a lot of time in our cars, and that’s why it’s so important to have a clean, stress-free ride.
 It’s not just about looks; it’s also about health.

 Get the trash out of the way first, and then use a separate bag or basket for all the non-trash items that don’t belong in your car.
-We have to get all this out of the way before we get to the deep cleaning.
+We have to get all the clutter out of the way before we get to the deep cleaning.

 2. Use the vacuum and brush duster duo

-Clean your car’s dashboard, buttons, knobs, shifter and all the other hard-to-reach spots by using a fluffy craft brush to free the dust and a vacuum to simultaneously suck it up.
-Bonus: A foam craft brush works great for dusting vents!
+Clean your car’s dashboard, buttons, knobs, shifter, and all the other hard-to-reach spots by using a fluffy craft brush to free the dust and a vacuum to simultaneously suck it up.
+Bonus: Use some car cleaning putty to get all the nooks and crannies!

 3. Replace your cabin air filter